Collection & Storage of Human Milk

 The benefits of breastfeeding and the negatives of formula feeding are becoming increasingly apparent through research based evidence.
 There are also many barriers to increased breastfeeding duration in the U.S., however, separation of the mother from her baby, for whatever reason, stands out as one of the more significant obstacles to overcome.

-- Refrigerator Storage of Expressed Human Milk in the NICU - journal article
+Refrigerator Storage of Expressed Human Milk in the NICU (article is not available)